CutmanMike/gvhre/Classes.md

 RegisterClass("DummyPlayer", 0);

 // Now register the traits.
-//The second argument is the trait inventory item.
+// The second argument is the trait inventory item.
 The third is currently unused, so leave it as an empty string.
 RegisterTrait("DummyPlayer", "Trait_Alpha", "");
 RegisterTrait("DummyPlayer", "Trait_Beta", "");
 RegisterTrait("DummyPlayer", "Trait_Gamma", "");